Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicocloud/using-observability-tools.md

     ![kibana flows](../img/kibana-flow-logs.png)

-    Some of the default dashboards you get access to are DNS Logs, Flow Logs, Audit Logs, Kuernetes API calls, L7 HTTP metrics, and others.
+    Some of the default dashboards you get access to are DNS Logs, Flow Logs, Audit Logs, Kubernetes API calls, L7 HTTP metrics, and others.

 [Next -> Module 4](../calicocloud/using-dns-controls.md)